-We are a biopharmaceutical company developing proprietary therapeutics for the treatment of central nervous system (CNS) disorders, cardiovascular disease, bone disease and other disorders.
+We are a biopharmaceutical company developing proprietary therapeutics primarily for the treatment of central nervous system (CNS) disorders.
 Our product development programs focus primarily on large pharmaceutical markets with significant unmet medical needs and commercial potential.
 We are focused primarily on clinical development of the following products:

-- Probuphine: for the treatment of opioid dependence - Iloperidone: for the treatment of schizophrenia and related psychotic disorders (partnered with Vanda Pharmaceuticals, Inc.) - · Spheramine: for the treatment of advanced Parkinson's disease (partnered with Bayer Schering Pharma AG) - DITPA: for the treatment of cardiovascular disease - · Gallium maltolate: for the treatment of bone related diseases, chronic bacterial infections and cancer
+- Probuphine: for the treatment of opioid addiction - Iloperidone: for the treatment of schizophrenia and related psychotic disorders (partnered with Vanda Pharmaceuticals, Inc.) - Spheramine: for the treatment of advanced Parkinson's disease (partnered with Bayer Schering Pharma AG)